mooperd/equal-experts/README.md

 # Review Apps

-Each Review App is deployed into its own namespace allowing easy cleanup with `kubectl delete namespace {{ namespace }}`.
+Review Apps are created by the CI/CD when new branches are pushed to Github.
+Review Apps are deployed into their own namespaces which allows easy cleanup with `kubectl delete namespace {{ namespace }}`.
 This cleanup process is not implemented in this demo but would be fairly trivial to achieve by various methods.

 Two pull requests have already been created in homage to 1960's rock bands